dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-714 `AddPreviousStudy` MUST NOT block subsequent modules with heavy previous-studies reload; after persisting the previous study and report, the list reload/selection MAY run in the background.
 - FR-715 Remark acquisition helpers (`GetStudyRemark`, `GetPatientRemark`) MUST be awaited within sequencing to preserve order.

-## Update: Custom Procedure Operation â€“ Invoke (2025-10-13)
+## Update: Custom Procedure Operation ?
+Invoke (2025-10-13)
 - FR-519 Add a new operation `Invoke` to Custom Procedures.
 Behavior:
   - Arg1 Type MUST be `Element` and map to a `UiBookmarks.KnownControl` entry.
   - Execution MUST attempt UIA `Invoke` pattern; if not supported, attempt `Toggle` pattern.
   - Preview text MUST show "(invoked)" on success.
-- FR-520 SpyWindow op editor MUST preconfigure Arg1 Type=`Element` and disable Arg2/Arg3 for `Invoke`.
+- FR-520 AutomationWindow op editor MUST preconfigure Arg1 Type=`Element` and disable Arg2/Arg3 for `Invoke`.
-- FR-521 Headless `ProcedureExecutor` MUST support `Invoke` with same behavior as SpyWindow.
+- FR-521 Headless `ProcedureExecutor` MUST support `Invoke` with same behavior as AutomationWindow.

-## Update: UI Spy Map-to Bookmark â€“ Test invoke (2025-10-13)
+## Update: UI Spy Map-to Bookmark ?
+Test invoke (2025-10-13)
 - FR-522 UI Spy MUST include a new KnownControl `TestInvoke` to allow mapping any arbitrary element for Invoke testing.
-- FR-523 SpyWindow Map-to dropdown MUST list "Test invoke" and save/load its mapping like other known controls.
+- FR-523 AutomationWindow Map-to dropdown MUST list "Test invoke" and save/load its mapping like other known controls.
 - FR-524 No additional logic required beyond existing Map/Resolve/Invoke flows; this is a convenience target.

 ## Update: PACS Custom Mouse Clicks + Procedure Operation (2025-10-13)